Man killed trying to steal already stolen car: Indianapolis police

 Court records claim Butler got out of the driver’s seat of the Chevy that was parked at the gas pumps and went into the gas station.
 That’s when Phipps got out of a second vehicle and reportedly tried to steal the car.

-Prosecutors and some legal experts explained that Butler’s action are not allowed under the law.
+Prosecutors and some legal experts explained that Butler’s actions are not allowed under the law.

 “We are not able to use deadly force against somebody if they’re trying to steal property,” said attorney Mario Massillamany.